The quest for realism.

 It’s not quite so simple - or convenient.

-Why is this a problem for hi-fi realism?
+Why is this an issue for hi-fi realism?

-In the natural world, an impulse starts at one moment in time from its source and arrives, unchanged apart from volume, at our ears as a single wave-front.
+The impulses produced by that orchestra start at one moment in time from their different sources and arrive, unchanged apart from volume, at our ears as a single wave-front.
 There is impulse integrity - all frequencies within that sound travelling and arriving together.

 So, what happens with typical multi-way hi-fi loudspeakers?

 An impulse, like any component of sound, is a mixture of frequencies.
 In most loudspeakers these are split up by crossovers, or by digital processors, and sent to different drive-units, with acoustic-centres at different distances from the listener.
-These differences are usually well over that crucial 3 millimetres - in fact typically more than 4 centimetres different - and there are sometimes three or more different distances.
+These differences are typically more than 4 centimetres different.
 The result?
-What should be a single wave-front, has divided frequency components arriving at our ears at a mixture of different times.
+What should be a single clean wave-front, has divided frequency components arriving at our ears at different times.
 This was shown by the measurements in part 1 above.
-So our brains, which sense so much from the arrival timing of a real-life integrated impulse, know that we are not in a natural sound stage.
+So our brains, which sense so much from the arrival timing of a real-life impulse, know that we are not in a natural sound-stage.

 And it gets worse